Best Ever Turkey Meatballs

 My father stopped by today to say hello.
-I offered him lunch which he declined but he did take me up on the offer to try one of these meatballs.
+I offered him lunch which he declined but he did take me up on the offer to try one of these turkey meatballs.
 One bite and two wide eyes later, “Wow, why didn’t you tell me they were good?”
 Lunch served.

-Now, about these turkey meatballs.
 I love ground turkey, but it can be dry.
 So for meatballs we do things to compensate, like adding moistened breadcrumbs or egg.
 Grated zucchini is an option too.

 For this recipe, we are getting extra moisture from the addition of lots of minced mushrooms, and a little mayonnaise.
 The mushrooms give the meatballs a meaty flavor.
 The mayonnaise, which is just an emulsion of oil, egg, and vinegar, not only adds some needed fat, but a bit of egg to help as a binder.